 While the current trend is for less financial oversight at the national level, including the removal of the Department of Labor fiduciary rule, there was concern at the conference about states regulating the sales practice of LTC Insurance, including proposed state based fiduciary rules.
 From a practical perspective, many of these proposed rules would mandate that advisors make a written recommendation and justification for planning for long-term care.
 By considering self-insuring, standalone and hybrid life/ltc plans from multiple carriers advisors will be able to prepare their practice and future-proof it against state regulations.

 There was also panel about what happens in a worse case scenario - when a carrier faces liquidation similar to what occurred with LTC carrier Penn Treaty insurance company.
 The panel discussed proposed changes in the state guaranty associations, which typically provide up to $300,000 for consumers impacted by a LTC carrier being liqudated.
 The panel said that expanding the sources of funding the guarantee associations to include life carriers will help make sure consumers buying coverage will be protected.

 Finally, state regulators and policy makers understand and acknowledge that a thriving private LTC Insurance market is critical to creating an environment where all Americans have the opportunity to age with dignity and care.
 Attendees leaving the conference were encourage for the future of the business despite the challenges of the past.

-For those interested in learning more about the meeting LTCI Partners will be conducting a free private webcast with an overview of the meeting on April 19th at 1:00 CST.
-You can register for the meeting here., or use this link to view a replay of the call after it occurs.
+For those interested in learning more about the meeting LTCI Partners conducted a free private webcast with an overview of the meeting on April 19th.
+You can view a replay of the webcast here.